irgroup/clef2017/README.md

 # Material for CLEF2017 Poster presentation / short paper

-This repository contains accompanying material to our short paper submitted and accepted at the CLEF2017 conference.
+This repository contains accompanying material to our short paper submitted and accepted at the [CLEF2017](http://clef2017.clef-initiative.eu/index.php) conference.

+You can find the paper in the official [CLEF2017 conference proceedings](https://link.springer.com/book/10.1007/978-3-319-65813-1), or at the [arXiv](https://arxiv.org/abs/1706.06836).

 ## Getting Started